hanksterhan/parallel_SLIC/source/README_final.md

 Our project does not require any special environment setups, but the library imports need to execute.
-This means that libraries such as PyCuda must be imported and thus the computer this program is run on needs a GPU.
+This means that libraries such as PyCuda must be imported and thus the computer this program is run on requires a GPU.

 ## To run SLIC
 To run the sequential version of SLIC by skimage: